Damianko135/curseforge-autoupdater/python/README.md

+---
+# CurseForge Auto-Updater

 A modern Python tool and library for automatically downloading and updating mods from CurseForge.

 ## Features

+- Connects to the CurseForge API
+- Fetches the latest file for a mod
+- Downloads and records mod files
+- CLI and library usage
+- Metadata and update checks
+- Configurable via `.env` or environment variables

 ## Quick Setup

 1. Create and activate a virtual environment (optional but recommended):

    ```bash
    python3 -m venv venv
    source venv/bin/activate  # On Windows: venv\Scripts\activate
    ```

 2. Install dependencies:

    ```bash
    pip install -r requirements.txt
    ```

 3. Copy the example environment file and add your CurseForge API key:

    ```bash
    cp .env.example .env
    # Then edit .env and set CURSEFORGE_API_KEY=your_key
    ```

 4. (Optional) Install as a package:

    ```bash
    pip install .
    ```

-Get your API key from: https://console.curseforge.com/
+Get your API key from: <https://console.curseforge.com/>

 ## Usage